TremeschinArchive/ModularMusicVisualizer/README.md

 Head over to [Python Releases for Windows](https://www.python.org/downloads/windows/), download a _"Windows x86-64 executable installer"_ (I currently use Python 3.8), install it (be sure to check _"ADD PYTHON TO PATH"_ option on the installer)

+##### Now we'll need FFmpeg

+When you run `example_basic.py`, it should take care of FFmpeg by downloading from https://www.gyan.dev/ffmpeg/builds/ and extracting, adding to the environmental PATH.
+If it doesn't work, report any issue, you can also continue reading this for manual instructions.

-Download a compiled FFmpeg [build](https://ffmpeg.zeranoe.com/builds/), the binary must be available within PATH environment for `ffmpeg-python` package to use.
+Download a compiled FFmpeg [build](https://ffmpeg.org/download.html#build-windows), the binary must be available within PATH environment for `ffmpeg-python` package to use.

 Either add to PATH environment var a folder with `ffmpeg.exe` binary if you know or drop FFmpeg's binary into the same directory as the `example_*.py`.